ml6973/Course/README.md

-# Applied Machine LEarning with Big Data
+# Applied Machine Laarning with Big Data

-## Tools
+### Tools

-The following cloud-based programming environment will be provided to each student: Python, Python libraries for linear algebra, plotting, machine learning, TensorFlow, Storm, Spark, and Github for submitting project code.
+The following cloud-based programming environment will be provided to each student:
+Python, Python libraries for linear algebra, plotting, machine learning, TensorFlow, Storm, Spark, and Github for submitting project code.

 Recommended Background